chadrem/workers/README.md

       :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
     )

-#### Bucket scheduler
+#### Bucket Schedulers

-Workers comes with an specialized scheduler designed to work around lock contention.
+The Bucket scheduler class is a specialized scheduler designed to work around lock contention.
-This is accomplished by using many pools (100 by default) each with a single worker.
+This is accomplished by using many pools (100 by default) each with a small number of workers (1 by default).
 Timers are assigned to a scheduler by their ````hash```` value.
+Most users will never need to use this class, but it is documented here for completeness.
+Both the number of buckets and the number of workers assigned to each bucket are configurable.

+    # Create a bucket scheduler.
+    scheduler = Workers::BucketScheduler.new

 ## Concurrency and performance